joemoose/psiops/docs/combat.md

 ## Rest and Recovery

-Once per mission, your unit can send a *rendezvous signal*.
-The GM then designates a nearby *rendezvous point* and describes any obstacles to reaching it.
-Arriving at a rendezvous point lets your unit rest and recover.
+Once per mission, your unit can *rally*.
+The GM then designates a nearby *laying-up position (LUP)* and describes any obstacles to reaching it.
+Arriving at the LUP lets your unit rest and reorganize.
+Your LUP is always concealed and defensible.
+You can rally once per mission.

 Reaching the rendezvous point has the following effects:

-- *Momentum* points reset to their starting value of 2.
+- Your *momentum* resets to its starting value of 2 points.
-- Restore any *neural weapons* that can no longer be used.
+- Restore any of your *neural weapons* that are no longer usable.
-- Remove all *panicked* and *locked-in* effects.
+- Remove all of your *panicked* and *locked-in* effects.

-You also choose **one** benefit from the following list:
+In addition, choose **one** benefit from the following list:

-- **INTEL**: Ask a single question about the mission.
-The GM will reply “yes” or “no.”
+- **INTEL**: Ask a single question about the mission, and the GM will reply with a “yes” or “no.”
 - **PATCH UP**: Recover **1D6 HP**.
 - **RECUPERATE**: Remove **1D6** *stress points* and **1D3** *fatigue*.
 - **RESUPPLY**: Receive **one** unit of tactical supplies.

 !!! note

-	You cannot recover hit points at a rendezvous point if you lack medical supplies, such as an IFAK in your basic kit.
+	You cannot patch up and recover hit points at the LUP without medical supplies, such as an IFAK from your basic kit.